Analysis | The GOP’s vague ‘Biden is weak’ attack about Ukraine

 But Trump also wanted out of Afghanistan.
 He brokered a deal with the Taliban to end the war, and he actively wanted nothing to do with most major international conflicts.

 Sen. Mitt Romney (R-Utah), who for years has been saying Russia is America’s No. 1 geopolitical foe (over, say, China or global terrorism), criticized Trump’s inward-looking “America First” policy.
-In a statement, he said: “Putin’s impunity predictably follows our tepid response to his previous horrors in Georgia and Crimea, our naive efforts at a one-sided ‘reset,’ and the shortsightedness of ‘America First.’ ”
+In a statement, Romney said: “Putin’s impunity predictably follows our tepid response to his previous horrors in Georgia and Crimea, our naive efforts at a one-sided ‘reset,’ and the shortsightedness of ‘America First.’ ”

 (Romney also criticized the Obama administration; then-Secretary of State Hillary Clinton famously brought a “reset” button to one of her first meetings with her counterpart in Russia in 2009.)

-Biden likely agrees with a number of his Republican critics that China is the real threat to the United States.
+Biden probably agrees with a number of his Republican critics that China is the real threat to the United States.
 He said as much to justify the end of the war in Afghanistan, which ultimately served to leave the country to the Taliban.
 The Wall Street Journal details how the Biden administration tried to smooth over things with Russia last year so it could focus on China:

 Managing relations with Moscow would help the administration concentrate on the military, economic and technological competition with Beijing.Toward this end, Mr. Biden held a summit meeting in June with Mr. Putin to forge what the White House called a “stable, predictable” relationship.